retverd/jira-progress-reporter/README.md

 * Only sub-tasks and issues linked by "has part" will be listed during unfold;
 * Links for sub-tasks are not being analyzed;
 * Use Java 7u67+ for Windows to avoid problems with column auto sizing;
+* Time in report is only in hours;
 * ...

 # how to use